sreejith-nk/Finance-Arcana/README.md

 Sreedars S J - (ME19B174)
 Nallana Divya - (MM21B041)

+You can find the guide to using it on https://www.youtube.com/watch?v=9hXBZX1NaVw.
+The one given on google form is not the correct one.
 OUR PRODUCT IS CALLED FAT (Finanical Analysis Tool)

 Please note you need to search the company in Capital Letters